mulesoft-assets/template-db2sfdc-contact-migration/README.md

 # Considerations <a name="considerations"/>

 To make this Anypoint Template run, there are certain preconditions that must be considered.
 All of them deal with the preparations in both source (Database) and destination (Salesforce) systems, that must be made in order for all to run smoothly.
-**Failling to do so could lead to unexpected behavior of the template.**
+**Failing to do so could lead to unexpected behavior of the template.**

 This particular Anypoint Template illustrate the migration use case between a Database and Salesforce, thus it requires a Database instance to work.
 The Anypoint Template comes packaged with a SQL script to create the Database table that uses.
-It is the user responsability to use that script to create the table in an available schema and change the configuration accordingly.
+It is the user responsibility to use that script to create the table in an available schema and change the configuration accordingly.
 The SQL script file can be found in [src/main/resources/contact.sql] (../master/src/main/resources/contact.sql)

 ## DB Considerations <a name="dbconsiderations"/>